 Toddler daily nutrition

-Before looking at the amounts that toddlers Baby’s age should be eating in a day, it’s important to remember that these are rough guidelines, and that toddler nutrition works best in averages – a toddler may not eat much, or eat much of one kind of food on one day, but he’ll generally balance it out over the course of a few days.
-If you’re especially concerned about whether he is getting a balanced diet, or enough to eat, keeping a food diary for a week or two may clarify whether he is actually missing out on some nutrients, or if he’s just being a toddler about getting them.
+Before looking at the amounts that toddlers Baby’s age should be eating in a day, it’s important to remember that these are rough guidelines, and that toddler nutrition works best in averages – a toddler may not eat much, or eat much of one kind of food on one day, but they'll generally balance it out over the course of a few days.
+If you’re especially concerned about whether they are getting a balanced diet, or enough to eat, keeping a food diary for a week or two may clarify whether they are actually missing out on some nutrients, or if they're just being a toddler about getting them.

-Generally, if a toddler is growing at a steady rate that his pediatrician isn’t concerned about, and he’s at a healthy weight, there’s no reason to worry too much about his food intake.
+Generally, if a toddler is growing at a steady rate that their pediatrician isn’t concerned about, and they're at a healthy weight, there’s no reason to worry too much about their food intake.
 Keeping up on well-child visits is one of the best ways pediatricians and family doctors have to keep an eye on their smallest patients, to make sure they’re growing at healthy rates.

 Depending on their size and activity levels, toddlers Baby’s age should be getting about 1,000 to 1,400 calories in a day, and those calories should, generally, and on average, be spread out between these amounts of different food groups: